 Our entry into the Automatic Teller Machines Market was based on providing Members with round the clock access to their deposit accounts directly from Eastern as well as other LINX/Commercial Bank locations.

-Our Bureau de Change service provides our members with foreign exchange currency.
 We also have a Call Centre whereby members can call to have queries addressed and initiate AAD loan applications.